Characterisation of three-body loss in ${}^{166}$Er and optimised production of large Bose-Einstein condensates: Optimised BEC production

-In \cref{fig:psd_evol} we show how the peak density~$n_0$ and peak phase-space density~$\rho_0=n_0\lambda_T^3$ (where $\lambda_T=\sqrt{{2 \pi \hbar^2}/{m k_B T}}$ is the thermal de Broglie wavelength) evolve with the falling $N$ during the evaporation sequence.
-This highlights the growing density and justifies the need for our stage~III decompression: at the end of stage~II we reach a density of $n_0=\SI{3e20}{\per\metre\cubed}$ which gives a characteristic three-body lifetime at the centre of the cloud of only $1/L_3 n_0^2 \approx \SI{1}{\second}$.
-We achieve efficient evaporation throughout the three stages, maintaining a steady increase of $\rho_0$, with efficiency $\gamma=-\mathrm{d}(\ln{\rho_0})/\mathrm{d}(\ln{N})=3.1(1)$, which results in the onset of condensation being reached with $N=8\times10^5$ atoms and at a temperature of \SI{500}{\nano\kelvin}.
-Finally, by evaporating further we achieve a nearly pure condensate with $2.2 \times 10^5$ atoms [see \cref{fig:530img,fig:530fit,fig:360img,fig:360fit,fig:140img,fig:140fit}].
+In \cref{fig:psd_evol} we show how the peak density~$n_0$ and the peak phase-space density~$\rho_0$ evolve with the falling $N$ during the evaporation sequence.
+This highlights the growing density and justifies the need for our stage~III decompression: at the end of stage~II we reach $n_0=\SI{3e20}{\per\metre\cubed}$ which gives a characteristic three-body lifetime at the centre of the cloud of only $1/L_3 n_0^2 \approx \SI{1}{\second}$.
+We achieve efficient evaporation throughout the three stages, maintaining a steady increase of $\rho_0$ with efficiency $\gamma=3.1(1)$; this results in the onset of condensation being reached with $N=\num{8e5}$ atoms and at a temperature of \SI{500}{\nano\kelvin}.
+Finally, by evaporating further we achieve a nearly pure condensate with \num{2.2e5} atoms [see \cref{fig:530img,fig:530fit,fig:360img,fig:360fit,fig:140img,fig:140fit}].